-Rox Samer is a cinema and media studies scholar, remix artist, and documentary filmmaker.
-Rox has a Ph.D. from the University of Southern California’s School of Cinematic Arts and currently teaches at Clark University as an Assistant Professor of Screen Studies in the Visual and Performing Arts Department.
+Rox Samer is a media studies scholar, remix artist, and documentary filmmaker.
+Rox currently teaches at Clark University as an Assistant Professor of Screen Studies in the Visual and Performing Arts Department.

-Rox has published in Jump Cut, Ada: A Journal of Gender, New Media, and Technology, and Feminist Media Histories.
-Rox is the editor of Spectator 37.2 (Fall 2017), the first journal issue devoted to the study of transgender media, and the co-editor of Spectatorship: Shifting Theories of Gender, Sexuality, and Media (UT Press, 2017).
+Rox’s monograph, Lesbian Potentiality and Feminist Media in the 1970s, is coming out with Duke University Press in March 2022.
+Rox has published in Transgender Studies Quarterly, Jump Cut, Ada: A Journal of Gender, New Media, and Technology, and Feminist Media Histories.
+They are the editor of the “Transgender Media” special issue of Spectator (Fall 2017), the first journal issue devoted to the study of transgender media, and the co-editor of Su Friedrich: Interviews (UP Mississippi, 2022) and Spectatorship: Shifting Theories of Gender, Sexuality, and Media (UT Press, 2017).

 Rox is originally from Eugene, Oregon.